joetannenbaum/php-mac-automator/README.md

 A simple wrapper around JXA scripts to allow you to control your Mac using PHP.

-**👋 This is a work in progress and is not ready for production use.** That being said, it's pretty fun to play with.
+**👋 This is a work in progress and is not ready for production use.** I'm still finalizing the API and adding features, things may change.

+That being said, it's pretty fun to play with.
 So please do so.

 ## Installation